terrylinooo/cache-master/README.txt

 == Frequently Asked Questions ==

-= Should I disable other cache plugin? =
+= Should I disable other cache plugins? =

-Cache Master cahces full page to static HTML, it is better to disable other similar cache plugins that cache HTML, too.
-It's okay to work with object cache plugin together.
+Cache Master caches full webpages to static HTML files so that it is better to disable other similar cache plugins that do the same thing.
+It's okay to work with the object cache plugin together.

+= How do I kown whether or not the caching is working? =

+Things to be aware of, the logged-in users will not trigger the caching processes.
+Please use incognito mode or another browser to revisit the same webpage, and then you can check the cache status in one of the following ways:

+* View the source code of the webpage to check the debug message as the screenshot (L)
+* Turn on the benchmark information in the footer section, as the screenshot (K), and you can see the cache status there.

+If there is no debug message in the source code or the cache status always shows No, it is probably a plugin conflicting with Cache Master, causing it not working.

 == Screenshots ==